petermattia/petermattia/_posts/2017-11-09-thermal-modeling-cylindrical-batteries.markdown

   state-of-charge, direction of charge, and temperature
 - Account for the stainless steel core and can (neglected in this model)

-However, I've enjoyed creating this model, and I think it nicely illustrates the power of simple simulations to guide thinking of a problem.
+I've enjoyed creating this model, and I think it nicely illustrates the power of simple simulations to guide understanding of a problem.